antonbashir/dart-iouring-transport/README.md

     - [stream() - Provides a stream of data as it becomes available.](#stream---provides-a-stream-of-data-as-it-becomes-available)
     - [sendSingle() - Sends the given bytes.](#sendsingle---sends-the-given-bytes)
     - [sendMany() - Sends the list of the given bytes.](#sendmany---sends-the-list-of-the-given-bytes)
     - [\[async\] close() - Closes the datagram client.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the client.](#async-close---closes-the-datagram-client-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-client)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the client.](#async-close---closes-the-datagram-client-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-client)
 - [TransportFile](#transportfile)
   - [Properties](#properties-6)
     - [inbound - Returns the inbound stream of the file.](#inbound---returns-the-inbound-stream-of-the-file)